T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     [receiving *FormElement*].parameter: itemList={{ SELECT IF({{carPriceRange:FE:alnumx}}='expensive','Ferrari,Tesla,Jaguar','General Motors,Honda,Seat,Fiat') }}

-  Remember to specify a 'sanatize' class - a missing sanatize class means 'digit', every content, which is not numeric, violates the sanatize class and becomes therefore an empty string!
+  Remember to specify a 'sanitize' class - a missing sanitize class means 'digit', every content, which is not numeric, violates the sanitize class and becomes therefore an empty string!

 Examples